 As in past years, Temple Emunah seeks to provide its members and guests across the entire age spectrum with meaningful and heimish religious experiences.
 THIS CALENDAR contains descriptions of our service options.
 These include:

-• The Main Service - starting at 9:00 AM on Yom Kippur
+• The Main Service - starting at 8:20 AM on Rosh Hashanah and at 9:00 AM on Yom Kippur

 To sign up for tickets to the various services, babysitting or reserved parking, please fill out THIS FORM and return it to the Temple Office.

 OTHER HIGH HOLY DAY SERVICES AND EXPERIENCES:

 SELIHOT: The month of Elul is a time of repentance in preparation for the High Holy Days.
 Tradition teaches that the month of Elul is a particularly propitious time for repentance.
 This mood of repentance builds through the month of Elul to the period of Selihot, to Rosh Hashanah, and finally to Yom Kippur.
 As the month of Elul draws to a close, the mood of repentance becomes more urgent.
 Prayers for forgiveness called Selihot are added to the daily cycle of religious services.
 Selihot are recited from the Sunday before Rosh Hashanah until Yom Kippur.
 The first Selihot service of the holiday season is usually a large community service, held around midnight on Motzei Shabbat (after nightfall on Saturday).